-A federal appeals court in Virginia has dismissed two lawsuits that had claimed President Obama's health care overhaul was unconstitutional.
+A federal appeals court in Virginia dismissed two lawsuits Thursday that had challenged the constitutionality of President Barack Obama's health care overhaul.

-The unanimous decision was issued Thursday by a three-judge panel of the 4th U.S. Circuit Court of Appeals.
-It is the second appellate court ruling affirming the government's right to require individuals to buy health insurance or pay a penalty.
+The Richmond-based appeals court is the third appellate court to rule in lawsuits challenging the health care reform law, which requires individuals to buy health insurance or pay a penalty.
 A federal appeals court in Cincinnati also upheld the law, but an appeals court in Atlanta struck down the insurance mandate.

 Two of the judges on the Virginia panel were appointed by Obama,

 The attorney general and Liberty claimed the insurance mandate was unconstitutional.
 In his challenge, Cuccinelli claimed standing because the federal law conflicts with a state law that says no Virginian can be compelled to buy insurance.
 The appeals court rejected that claim.
 More than 30 lawsuits have been filed over the law.
 The U.S. Supreme Court will have the final say.